AntonioDehesa/CertPrep/Security+.md

 # Identity and account management

 Identification: Stating your identity
-authentication: confirming your identity
+authentication: confirming your identity (proving it)
-authorization: once confirmed, what you have permissions to do
+authorization: once confirmed, what you have permissions to do. determines resources permissions, permissions granted. can only occur after authentication
-accounting: auditing (monitoring of the user)
+accounting: auditing (monitoring of the user, what they access, what they do, failed logon attempts, changes and modifications)

 ## Multifactor authentication (MFA)
 Using more than one factor of authentication